ozontech/testo/docs/tutorial.md

 }
 ```

-Fixtures in Testo are ordinary methods, without any registration
+A fixture in Testo is an ordinary method.
+There is nothing to
-step, and they are reusable across all tests of the suite.
+register, and every test of the suite can use it.

 ## Steps (Sub-tests)